Gender Equality

 The retail industry needs leaders in positions of power to come together to lead tangible and sustainable change in improving gender equality across the retail sector in Australia.

 In 2022, the ARA partnered with Deloitte for the inaugural Gender Equality Symposium.
 This event brought together Senior Executive and Board members from the ARA’s Diversity and Inclusion Committee to share insights on how their organisation is advancing gender equality.
+We were pleased to return the event for 2023.

 The below case studies demonstrate the positive role that some of our members have already taken to establish a solid foundation for great things to come.